Any APM Agent will impose overhead. Here are a few different areas where that overhead might be seen.

 agent will resume and become fully functional.

-For fine-grained Circuit Breaker configurations please refer to Circuit-Breaker configuration options.
+For fine-grained Circuit Breaker configurations please refer to Circuit-Breaker.